BroncoSports.com will feature Thomas Bropleh, Jeff Elorriaga and Ryan Watkins this week

 Jeff Linder is in his fifth season at Boise State University, and his second as the Broncos' associate head coach.
 He was promoted to the position after spending his first three seasons as an assistant.

-Linder, who enters 2014-15 with 14 years of collegiate coaching experience, is responsible for the development of the Broncos' point guards and offensive game plans.
+Linder, who entered 2014-15 with 14 years of collegiate coaching experience, is responsible for the development of the Broncos' point guards and offensive game plans.

-The Broncos finished tied for fourth in the Mountain West in 2012-13, the top-rated league in the country per the RPI.
+During its NCAA Tournament run two years ago, Boise State finished tied for fourth in the Mountain West, the top-rated league in the country per the RPI.

 In his first year with the Broncos, Linder helped Rice steer Boise State to one of its most successful seasons in school history, one that culminated in an appearance in the conference tournament championship game and just the fourth postseason appearance in the last 17 years.